 The last item in each box will be a quad relic numbered to 99 with over 40 current players available, and featuring Copper (#d to 75) and Gold (#d to 25) parallels as well as patch relics (#d to 5).
 A legends version, including Ruth, will also be issued (#d to 25) with a Gold (#d to 5) parallel.
 Finally, there is a quad relic insert set featuring four different players (#d to 99) with Copper (#d to 75) and Gold (#d to 25) versions, as well as a patch version (#d to 5).

 There will be box toppers to hunt down as well featuring 20 oversized reproductions of the cards from the Canvas Collection (#d to 25) with autographed versions (#d to 5) sure to be worth of display.
 20 jersey nameplate box toppers will also be produced, each a 1/1, and will feature baseball’s hottest young star of 2013: Yasiel Puig.

-2014 Topps Museum Collection is expected to hit stores in May, 2014.
-See below for a gallery of more preview images.
-Click here for a look at the eBay market for this year’s Museum Collection.
+2014 Topps Museum Collection hit store shelves in late March.
+Click here for a look at the eBay market.